varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/chapter-1-landing.md

-# Introduction to Personal and Corporate Financial Basics
+# Unit 1: Financial Basics

 In this unit, we'll introduce basic personal and corporate finance concepts.